+5 Ways To Use Leftover Popcorn.
 As good as it may be, a whole bag of popcorn can sometimes be too much for one person… or even a few people.
 But that doesn’t mean that you should let your leftovers go to waste.
 Instead of putting your popcorn in the trash, make good use of it by employing some of these ideas:

 Just because your popcorn is a few days old doesn’t mean you can’t still eat it…though depending on how you were storing it, it may need a little revamping.
-Lucky for you, there are tons of really great recipes for left over popcorn.
-Make a delicious snack by combining popcorn, marshmallows, and caramel together and work it into a ball.
+Lucky for you, there are tons of really great recipes for leftover popcorn.
+Make a delicious snack by combining popcorn, marshmallows, and caramel together and working it into a ball.
 Don’t want to clean up sticky hands?
-Make a trail mix with your left over popcorn instead.
+Make a trail mix with your leftover popcorn instead.
 Just add nuts, chocolate, dried fruit, and your popcorn together to make a delicious snack.

-Bottom line: don’t throw out old popcorn.
+Bottom line is, don’t throw out old popcorn.
 As with all things, a little creativity and innovation can turn your trash into useful things.
-By reusing old popcorn, you can save time, money, and hopefully have a little fun in the process.
+By reusing old popcorn, you can save time, money, and hopefully, have a little fun in the process.